 6 Types of People Who Should Not Own Dogs

-I wrote this article one day after seeing two huge malamutes stuck inside a car on a day that I could barely breath outside.
-I was so angry that someone could be that irresponsible and it made me realize that there are a lot of people out there that just should not be allowed to own dogs.
+I wrote this article one day after seeing two huge Malamutes stuck inside a car on a day that I could barely breathe outside.
+I was so angry that someone could be that irresponsible, and it made me realize that there are a lot of people out there that just should not be allowed to own dogs.
 I should say that I've also worked in dog kennels and daycares, so I can personally attest to some of these points.

 Some People Just Shouldn't Own Dogs

 Since anyone can get a dog, many people who should not own dogs end up acquiring them through various means.
 Sometimes they receive them as gifts.
 Sometimes they buy them for horrible reasons like for dogfighting.
 Sometimes they buy them without a clue about what a dog needs.
 Whatever the case, there are many people out there that should not own dogs.
 Following are six such examples.